linusmossberg/monte-carlo-ray-tracer/README.md

 I've also tried splitting along all three axes each recursion to create octonary-trees.
 This produces good results but there's not much of an improvement compared to the quaternary version and the construction time becomes much longer due to the dimensionality curse when using 3D bins.

-`quaternary_sah` produces the best results and is the default method. `octree` and `binary_sah` are faster to construct however which is useful for quick renders.
+`quaternary_sah` takes the longest to construct but tends to produce the best results. `octree` and `binary_sah` are faster to construct which is useful for quick renders.
 This is especially the case for the octree method, which suprisingly seems to be both faster to construct and create higher quality trees than the binary-tree SAH method.

 </details>

-<details><summary><code>Cameras</code></summary><br>
+### Cameras

+The `cameras` object contains an array of different cameras

+<details><summary><code>Details</code></summary><br>

 Example:
 ```json